agri-gaia/seerep/docs/mkdocs/reference/python-helpers.md

 The source is located [here](https://github.com/agri-gaia/seerep/blob/feat/tests-mkdocs/examples/python/gRPC/util/service_manager.py).

-Note: This module is currently incomplete and contains only a subset of the available service calls.
+**Note**: This module is currently incomplete and contains only a subset of the available service calls.